-Specific Requirement Stated Purpose Applicability Effective Date and Regulatory Guidance Employer Action Required Air Ambulance Reporting For calendar years 2022 and 2023, plans must report to HHS detailed data for each air ambulance services claim received or paid for, including but not limited to the service date, specific healthcare billing code, service provider, transport information and whether the provider had a contract with the plan.
+Specific Requirement Stated Purpose Applicability Effective Date and Regulatory Guidance Employer Action Required Air Ambulance Reporting For calendar years 2022 and 2023, plans must report to HHS detailed data for each air ambulance services claim received or paid for, including but not limited to the service date, specific healthcare billing code, service provider, transport information, and whether the provider had a contract with the plan.
 Specific claim adjudication and payment information is also required.
 HHS intends to use the combined information from the reports to issue a comprehensive public report on air ambulance services, as required under the CAA.
 Group health plans (insured or self-insured), including grandfathered plans.
-Reporting is not required for excepted benefits, HRAs and other account-based group health plans.
+Does not apply to account-based plans such as HRAs and FSAs, excepted benefits, or expatriate health plans.
 Section 106(b) of the No Surprises Act Proposed Rule, "Requirements Related to Air Ambulance Services" In February 2023, CMS announced that no reporting will be due until after final rules are published.
-Contact carrier (fully insured plan) or TPA (self-insured plan) and determine if they will report to HHS on the plan's behalf.
+Contact carrier (for fully insured plans) or TPA (for self-insured plans) to determine if they will report to HHS on the plan's behalf.
 A self-insured plan may need to report directly if the TPA will not.
 Enter a written agreement that defines each party's obligations.
 An insured plan will satisfy the requirements if the insurer provides the information pursuant to a written agreement.
 A self-insured health plan can contract with a TPA to report the required information, but the plan remains responsible for any reporting failures.
 Monitor regulatory guidance for additional updates.